saraachour/stanford-cs104.github.io/src/routes/assignments/assign6/+page.svelte.md

 ## Part I: Spoof an Email (1.5 points)

 For this part of the assignment, you will get to spoof an email.

+The way email spoofing works is that we are leveraging the absence of authentication that should be present to ensure that the sender of the email is authorized to send an email on behalf of that sender.
+You might expect that you would first have to authenticate into an account (i.e. log in and provide a password), before being able to send an email from that account.

+Instead, we find that most email is sent using SMTP (Simple Mail Transfer Protocol), which is an insecure protocol that doesn't actually check that the sender is authorized to send from that address.

 Please note that we are showing you this technique as part of an assignment, with the purpose of teaching you about security techniques.
 Read the disclaimer above before starting this part of the assignment.

 Thank you to Keith Winstein for inspiration for this part of the assignment.